Little Bit of Mom

 At the 2018 World Food Championships Lois made it into the top 10 of the dessert category.
 She was 10th.
 Lois had one more bake to compete during the weekend.
 She created and executed her Essence of Autumn Pie, a cranberry and pear pie with a crust infused with cardamom and orange zest and garnished with sugared cranberries and rosemary.
 The dish jumped her from tenth to third place overall in the dessert category.

-As the calendar turns to 2019, Lois continues to enjoy her culinary journey.
+As the calendar turns to 2020, Lois continues to enjoy her culinary journey.
 She hopes to challenge herself culinarily and is opportunistic about the road ahead.
+Lois is very excited to be the Michigan Taste of America 1st place winner for 2020